-In Europe, that is super common and super delicious!
+In Europe, that is super common and very delicious!

 Like the name says, it’s a chocolate filled croissant, also available as a roll with chocolate chips.
 And the chocolate is magnificent!

-Of course there is the classic croissant I couldn’t just not to mention!
+Of course, there is the classic croissant I couldn’t just not mention!

 You should definitely enjoy a whole breakfast in Paris and try a real French croissant.
 They’re amazing.
 Not kidding.

 Sure, french fries are now all over the world.
 But who doesn’t wanna have French Fries in France?
 I do!!
 You can get them with a meal in restaurants or just as a snack on the street.
 So good.